arafatm/arafatm.github.io/_articles/learn/hashi/hashi-consul-learn.md

 ### Join the Agents

-:ship: In 1st vagrant, join the client
+:shipit: In 1st vagrant, join the client
 ```bash
 consul join 172.20.20.11
 ```

-:ship: Run `consul members` again and you will see both agents listed.
+:shipit: Run `consul members` again and you will see both agents listed.
 ```bash
 consul members
 ```